-Chellapandian continued to build his expertise through fellowships, presented numerous abstracts in the national and international meetings and has published several papers related to histiocytic disorders, which are known as orphan diseases because they affect fewer than 1 in 200,000 children.
+Chellapandian continued to build his expertise through fellowships, presented numerous abstracts in the national and international meetings and has published several papers related to histiocytic disorders, which are known as orphan diseases because they affect fewer than 200,000 children in the United States.
 His latest work, in collaboration with researchers from North America, Europe and China, was published in December by Cancer, an international interdisciplinary reputable journal of the American Cancer Society.

 “A Multicenter Study of Patients with Multisystem Langerhans Cell Histiocytosis Who Develop Secondary Hemophagocytic Lymphohistiocytosis” reports the results of a retrospective clinical study that looks at patients who have the rare blood disorder Langerhans cell histiocytosis (LCH).
 The cell normally helps fight infection, but in some cases, the body accumulates too many of the immature cells.
 The study looks at a subset of patients who also developed another rare blood disorder of the immune system, hemophagocytic lymphohistiocytosis (HLH) and falls under the same spectrum of histiocytic disorders.
 The study concludes that patients with LCH-associated HLH have poorer outcomes than LCH patients who do not develop HLH.
 It suggests further study to enhance recognition of LCH-associated HLH and to optimize treatment of it.